 Urban Nuclear Bugout Bag

-The purpose of this urban nuclear bugout bag is to provide the essentials to camp out or squat for a couple of days or longer in the basement or other protected area of a large building or structure.
+The purpose of this urban nuclear bugout bag is to provide the essentials to camp out or squat for a couple of days or longer in a basement or other protected area of a large building or structure.
+The bag literally needs to be something you can just grab and go with, as a nuclear attack could suddenly come at any time with little or no warning.
+And it is the first minutes and hours after the fallout begins to fall that are by far the most dangerous.
 (Remember the 7/10 Rule: Generally, fallout from most nuclear detonations loses roughly 90% of its radioactivity in the first 7 hours after detonation and an additional 90% for every 7-fold increase in time: 90% in the first seven hours; 99% in 49 hours (two days) and 99.9% in two weeks.)

 Here’s what I personally would include in a urban nuclear bugout bag: